KyleCrawford/BasicFlaskAPI/README.md

   /api/posts
     parameters:
-    &ensp  tags - mandatory, the type of posts to return (the tags represent the 'type' of the post).
+    &ensp;  tags - mandatory, the type of posts to return (the tags represent the 'type' of the post).
-   &ensp   sortBy - optional, what field to sort the data by.
+   &ensp;   sortBy - optional, what field to sort the data by.
 Options include id, reads, likes, popularity.
-  &ensp    direction - optional (default descending), the direction of the data to be ordered.
+  &ensp;    direction - optional (default descending), the direction of the data to be ordered.

   All data returned is in JSON format